OutSystems/docs-bestpractices/src/infrastructure-management/fine-tune-app-pool.md

 The values should be:

 * High enough not to cause unnecessary recycles under load;
-* Low enough so that the recycles are triggered before they affect other application pools.
+* Low enough so that the recycles are triggered before they affect other application pools;
+* Values should not be a proportional division over the available memory;
+* None of the pool limit should be set to less than 50% of the total available memory, because that could cause the pool to be recycle before it tried to free memory.

-After collecting data on real-world usage, you can parcel the available memory proportionally between the application pools.
-You should review these values periodically as the usage of your applications changes or when you deploy new applications.
+After collecting data on real-world usage, you should review these values periodically as the usage of your applications changes or when you deploy new applications.

-## Example configuration

-You have two application pools: OutSystemsApplications and ServiceCenterAppPool.
-Real-world usage data shows that the maximum consumed memory for the former is 700 MB and for the latter (even when publishing a large solution) is 300 MB.

-If your server has 4 GB of RAM memory, you should set aside some for the operating system and divide the remaining among the application pools as follows:

-* Operating system: 1 GB
-* ServiceCenterAppPool: 900 MB
-* OutSystemsApplications: 2100 MB